Creating Interactive PDF Forms

 - Click on Properties to access form field properties dialog where you can change all field settings.

-- Set the Appearance ↑overview
+- Set Visual Appearance ↑overview

 - Field name and visual appearance can be changed at any time via Properties dialog.
 Right-click on the field in the form editor and choose Properties... from the popup menu ("classic" Acrobat interface):